 - This means you will experience MK’s characters fully developing in one sitting, while GH’s character progress is stretched through the campaign.
 You will have to commit time for the whole GH campaign, to see how things pan out, while in MK every set-up is a finished game.

 - MK’s is more strategic – you plan on a grand scale how you will go through the terrain, which enemies you will fight, and how you will progress.
 GH is more tactical – the state of the board often changes (as enemies make their moves) and you react to the current state.

 - Mage Knight’s enemies are static, waiting for you to come to them (with few exceptions in the expansions), while Gloomhaven’s are much more unpredictable – driven by dynamic artificial intelligence.

 - In MK, combat is very deterministic.
 You see (most of) the enemies and you know in advance if you can take them on.
-GH adds more random modifiers (like your combat deck and enemy AI deck) which ensure you can never be sure how the fight will unravel.
+GH adds more random modifiers (such as your combat deck and enemy AI deck) which ensures you can never be sure how the fight will unravel.